asarj/CSResumeGenerator/README.md

 ## Text File Specification
 The text file you supply to the program requires 6 parts.
 You will need to specify all 6, even if some sections don't pertain to you.
-If there is a section that doesn't apply to you, write the word `blank` under that section.
+If there is a section that doesn't apply to you, write the word `blank` under that section. **If the text file does not conform to the specifications, it will not generate**

 ### General Structure
 For a general structure of what the text file should look like, take a look at the `example.txt` file in the repo. **Note that every section must be separated by two (2) newlines otherwise IT WILL NOT GENERATE.**